v-panov/software-design-patterns-ts/README.md

 ### Behavioral Patterns

 - **Mediator** - Defines an object that encapsulates how a set of objects interact, promoting loose coupling by keeping objects from referring to each other explicitly
+- **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently of clients that use it

 ## Getting Started